 It’s great if you’re planning to install solar panels at your home or institution.
 However, calculate accurately the number of solar panels you will need.

-To calculate the number of solar panels, you need three key factors: annual electricity usage, power wattage, and production ratios.
+It would be best to have three key factors to calculate the number of solar panels: annual electricity usage, power wattage, and production ratios.

 The production ratio is complex to calculate since it depends on factors like your geographical location, roof type, size of panels, and beyond.
 However, the ratio flickers between 1.3 to 1.6.

-Typically for a household, an 8-kWh solar panel system would be ideal.
-Calculate the system requirement for a building in the same way, and you’re all set!
+Typically, an 8-kWh solar panel system would be ideal for a household.
+Calculate the system requirement for a building similarly, and you’re all set!